 No, once you have been granted a reduction pursuant to Decline in Value (R&T Sec.
 51) your next year's value will automatically be reviewed.
 A Notification of Assessed Value will be sent to you in July, which will indicate our findings.What should I do if I disagree with the Decline in Value (R&T Sec.
 51) value placed on my property?

-If after review of the Notification of Assessed Value card you disagree with the value, you have until September 15 of that year in which to file an Application for Changed Assessment with the Assessment Appeals Board.Why isn't the reduction under Decline in Value (R&T Sec.
+If after review of the Notification of Assessed Value card you disagree with the value, you have until September 15 of that year in which to file an Assessment Appeal Application with the Assessment Appeals Board.Why isn't the reduction under Decline in Value (R&T Sec.
 51) permanent?

 Decline in Value (R&T Sec.
 51) requires the Assessor to compare each property's Factored-Base-Year value with the current market value, and enroll the lesser of the two each year.What if after having been given a reduction, my value continues to decline?